 Four days earlier, on August 3, a ‘near-miss’ catastrophic event had occurred: A 100,000 pound canister containing nuclear waste that is deadly to all human life for 250,000 years had nearly plunged 18 feet onto a steel floor in one of the 72 silos designed to hold the waste.

-Edison’s lie was a violation of Title 10 CFR 72.75, which orders utilities to publicly report a nuclear waste “near-miss” within 24-hours.
+Edison’s failure to report was a violation of Title 10 CFR 72.75, which orders utilities to publicly report a nuclear waste “near-miss” within 24-hours.
 Now, exactly one year later, we know that the NRC was complicit in a cover-up of the August 3 ‘near-miss’ and of an additional near-miss event eleven days earlier on July 22.

 A failed NRC review